Cozy Capital: Asheville, N.C.'s Guide to New Winter Adventures

 Cozy Travel Packages

-New this November, the Foundry Hotel will offer an Asheville Tea Package including an overnight stay, spa treatment using local tea and a gift basket of Asheville Tea Company teas and brewing supplies at check-in.
+New this season, the Foundry Hotel offers an Asheville Tea Package including an overnight stay, spa treatment using local tea and a gift basket of Asheville Tea Company teas and brewing supplies at check-in.
 Asheville Tea Company (with a Tea CSA, Cooking with Tea classes and products used in local spa treatments) has recently opened a pop-in shop with Asheville Goods in West Asheville.

 Another new winter package, Stillpoint Wellness’ Mind/Body/Winter Package includes a curated, personalized meditative wellness journey combining a float in their sensory deprivation tank, infrared sauna in the Relaxation Room, Migun Massage Bed session, guided meditation and therapeutic weighted blanket.